edgelesssys/contrast/docs/docs/security.md

 # Security overview

-Contrast aims to thorougly protect your data from the infrastructure.
-The security goals and the threat model are outlined in the following.
+Contrast is designed to thoroughly protect your data from the underlying infrastructure.
+This section outlines the security goals and the associated threat model.

 ## Security goals